-Centres must provide each Learner with a suitable reference book that covers the lesson plans and learning outcomes for this qualification.
+Centres must provide each Learner with suitable reference materials that cover the lesson plans and learning outcomes for this qualification.
 We recommend:

 Level 2 Food Safety Made Easy by Qualsafe.com

 Centres can choose alternative books or other learning materials but these must be approved by Qualsafe Awards prior to use.
 Note: Charges may apply.